 In order to determine whether your code is running as a master or a replica, you must write your application as an implementation of com.sleepycat.db.EventHandler.
-This class gives you a single method, handleEvent(), within which you can detect and respond to various events that occur in your DB code.
+This class gives you a series of methods within which you can detect and respond to various events that occur in your DB code.
+Some, but not all, of these methods have to do with elections: